 Students often think about popular career areas offering good opportunities and wonder how can they break into them when they don’t have a relevant degree.
 One way of doing this is a via a postgraduate conversion course and Prospects has an excellent section on these on their website.

-These are designed specifically for entry into certain careers and therefore differ from other perhaps more general Masters and other postgraduate courses
+These courses are designed specifically for entry into certain career areas and therefore differ from other perhaps more general Masters and other postgraduate courses.

 Sometimes students look at this from the other way round, so ‘What might be available to me if I were prepared to do further study?’

 You have a lot to offer already with your undergraduate degree in terms of skills and knowledge so before embarking on this route think about the following :

 - Is this a field you really want to get into and what does the course qualify you for?
 Could there be more training following this, possibly ‘on the job’ ?
 Are you prepared for this?

 - How long will it take?
 Some courses are designed to be ‘fast track’ so will get you where you want to be quickly but check how long overall it will take.

 - Doing the course on a part time basis whilst working might be another option but that will take longer of course than full time.